jo-wood/tinyApp/README.md

       - the short URL's matching long URL
       - an edit button which makes a GET request to /urls/:id
       - a delete button which makes a POST request to /urls/:id/delete
-      - *(Stretch) the date the short URL was created*
-      - *(Stretch) the number of times the short URL was visited*
-      - *(Stretch) the number number of unique visits for the short URL*
-    - (Minor) a link to "Create a New Short Link" which makes a GET request to /urls/new
+    - a link to "Create a New Short Link" which makes a GET request to /urls/new
   - if user is not logged in:
     - returns HTML with a relevant error message

--GET /urls/new

--if user is logged in:
--returns HTML with:
--the site header (see Display Requirements above)
--a form which contains:
--a text input field for the original (long) URL
--a submit button which makes a POST request to /urls -if user is not logged in:
--redirects to the /login page
--GET /urls/:id

--if user is logged in and owns the URL for the given ID:
--returns HTML with:
--the site header (see Display Requirements above)
--the short URL (for the given ID)
--a form which contains:
--the corresponding long URL
--an update button which makes a POST request to /urls/:id -(Stretch) the date the short URL was created -(Stretch) the number of times the short URL was visited -(Stretch) the number of unique visits for the short URL -if a URL for the given ID does not exist:
--(Minor) returns HTML with a relevant error message -if user is not logged in:
--returns HTML with a relevant error message
--if user is logged it but does not own the URL with the given ID:
--returns HTML with a relevant error message

--GET /u/:id

--if URL for the given ID exists:
--redirects to the corresponding long URL
--if URL for the given ID does not exist:
--(Minor) returns HTML with a relevant error message -POST /urls

--if user is logged in:
--generates a short URL, saves it, and associates it with the user -redirects to /urls/:id, where :id matches the ID of the newly saved URL -if user is not logged in:
--(Minor) returns HTML with a relevant error message -POST /urls/:id

--if user is logged in and owns the URL for the given ID:
--updates the URL
--redirects to /urls
--if user is not logged in:
--(Minor) returns HTML with a relevant error message -if user is logged it but does not own the URL for the given ID:
--(Minor) returns HTML with a relevant error message -POST /urls/:id/delete
--if user is logged in and owns the URL for the given ID:
--deletes the URL
--redirects to /urls
--if user is not logged in:
--(Minor) returns HTML with a relevant error message -if user is logged it but does not own the URL for the given ID:
--(Minor) returns HTML with a relevant error message -GET /login

-if user is logged in:
-(Minor) redirects to /urls
-if user is not logged in:
-returns HTML with:
-a form which contains:
-input fields for email and password submit button that makes a POST request to /login
-GET /register

-if user is logged in:
-(Minor) redirects to /urls
-if user is not logged in:
-returns HTML with:
-a form which contains:
-input fields for email and password a register button that makes a POST request to /register POST /login

-if email and password params match an existing user: sets a cookie redirects to /urls if email and password params don't match an existing user: returns HTML with a relevant error message
-POST /register

-if email or password are empty: returns HTML with a relevant error message if email already exists: returns HTML with a relevant error message
-otherwise:
-creates a new user
-encrypts the new user's password with bcrypt sets a cookie redirects to /urls
-POST /logout

-deletes cookie
-redirects to /urls
+- GET /urls/new

+- if user is logged in:
+  - returns HTML with:
+  - the site header (see Display Requirements above)
+- a form which contains:
+  - a text input field for the original (long) URL
+  - a submit button which makes a POST request to /urls
+- if user is not logged in:
+  - redirects to the /login page

+- GET /urls/:id

+- if user is logged in and owns the URL for the given ID:
+  - returns HTML with:
+  - the site header (see Display Requirements above)
+  - the short URL (for the given ID)
+  - a form which contains:
+  - the corresponding long URL
+  - an update button which makes a POST request to /urls/:id
+- if a URL for the given ID does not exist:
+  - (Minor) returns HTML with a relevant error message
+- if user is not logged in:
+  - returns HTML with a relevant error message
+  - if user is logged it but does not own the URL with the given ID:
+  - returns HTML with a relevant error message

+- GET /u/:id

+- if URL for the given ID exists:
+  - redirects to the corresponding long URL

+- POST /urls

+- if user is logged in:
+- generates a short URL, saves it, and associates it with the user
+- redirects to /urls/:id, where :id matches the ID of the newly saved URL **changed this to redirect to main urls**
+- if user is not logged in:
+  - (Minor) returns HTML with a relevant error message

+- POST /urls/:id

+- if user is logged in and owns the URL for the given ID:
+  - updates the URL
+  - redirects to /urls
+- if user is not logged in:
+  - (Minor) returns HTML with a relevant error message
+  - if user is logged it but does not own the URL for the given ID:
+  - (Minor) returns HTML with a relevant error message

+- POST /urls/:id/delete
+  - if user is logged in and owns the URL for the given ID:
+  - deletes the URL
+  - redirects to /urls
+- if user is not logged in:
+  - (Minor) returns HTML with a relevant error message
+  - if user is logged it but does not own the URL for the given ID:
+  - (Minor) returns HTML with a relevant error message

+- GET /login

+- if user is logged in:
+  - (Minor) redirects to /urls
+- if user is not logged in:
+  - returns HTML with:
+  - a form which contains:
+  - input fields for email and password
+  - submit button that makes a POST request to /login

+- GET /register

+- if user is logged in:
+  - (Minor) redirects to /urls
+- if user is not logged in:
+  - returns HTML with:
+  - a form which contains:
+  - input fields for email and password
+  - a register button that makes a POST request to /register

+- POST /login

+- if email and password params match an existing user:
+  - sets a cookie
+  - redirects to /urls
+- if email and password params don't match an existing user:
+  - returns HTML with a relevant error message
+  - POST /register

+- if email or password are empty:
+  - returns HTML with a relevant error message
+- if email already exists:
+  - returns HTML with a relevant error message

+- otherwise:
+  - creates a new user
+  - encrypts the new user's password with bcrypt
+  - sets a cookie
+  - redirects to /urls

+- POST /logout

+  - deletes cookie
+  - redirects to /urls